Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A tropical count of triangles

 \section{A tropical count of triangles}

 Abouzaid, Gross and Siebert have proposed a definition of a category defined from the tropical geometry of an integral affine manifold, which is meant to describe some part of the Fukaya category of the corresponding symplectic manifold.
 The starting point for this definition is an integral affine manifold $B$.
 The objects are then the non-negative integers, with $\hom^0(d_1,d_2) = \Span B(\frac{1}{d_2-d_1}\Z)$ when $d_1 < d_2$, and chains on $B$ when $d_1 = d_2$.
-The composition is defined by counting a certain type of tropical curve that is balanced after addition of ``tropical disks'' that end on the singular locus of the affine structure.
+The composition is defined by counting a certain type of tropical curve that is balanced after addition of \emph{tropical disks}.

 The motivation is that the non-negative integers correspond to certain Lagrangian sections $L(n)$ of a special Lagrangian torus fibration over $B$, such that the intersection points between $L(d_1)$ and $L(d_2)$ lie precisely over the points in $B(\frac{1}{d_2-d_1}\Z)$.
-The tropical curves then correspond to the pseudoholomorphic polygons counted in the A$_\infty$ operations.
+The tropical curves then correspond to the pseudo-holomorphic polygons counted in the A$_\infty$ operations.

-The Lagrangians considered above are essentially an example of this symplectic setup, so it is encouraging that our computation agrees with the expectation of Abouzaid-Gross-Siebert: The tropical triangles counted in their definition correspond closely to the pseudoholomorphic triangles found in section \ref{sec:degeneration}
+The Lagrangians considered above are essentially an example of this symplectic setup, so it is encouraging that our computation agrees with the expectation of Abouzaid-Gross-Siebert.
+The tropical triangles counted in their definition correspond closely to the pseudo-holomorphic triangles found in Section \ref{sec:degeneration}.